lukiwieser/racetrack/README.md

 ![reward-per-episode-training-progress-tn-1](docs/reward-per-episode-training-progress-tn-1.png)

-During training the ε=0 model performs better.
-This is a bit unexpected to us since we expected that exploring more options (ε=0.1) leads to better rewards.
-Although this also could be artifact since we measure the rewards of the trained games.
+During training the greedy model (ε=0) performs better.
+This is a bit unexpected to us since we expected that exploring more options (ε=0.1) would lead to higher rewards.
-Also, the more episodes are played, the better the models become.
+Additionally, both models improve as more episodes are played

 ![reward-per-episode-testing-tn-1](docs/reward-per-episode-testing-tn-1.png)

-When testing the trained models, both models perform similar on average.
-The greedy model (e=0%) has a higher variance.
+When testing the trained models, both models perform similarly on average.
+Although the greedy model (e=0%) has a higher variance.

 #### Complex Racetrack

-Next we analyze the rewards on more complex racetrack (random track with seed 42).
+Next we analyze the rewards on a more complex racetrack (random track with seed 42).

 ![reward-per-episode-training-progress-tr-42](docs/reward-per-episode-training-progress-tr-42.png)

-During training the greedy model seems to reach a plato, while the epsilon-greedy model starts with worse rewards, but after about 10000 episodes it performs better.
+During training, the greedy model appears to reach a plateau, while the epsilon-greedy model steadily improves and consistently outperforms the greedy model after around 10000 episodes.

 ![reward-per-episode-testing-tr-42](docs/reward-per-episode-testing-tr-42.png)

-When testing the trained models, the epsilon greedy performs much better.
+When testing the trained models, the epsilon-greedy model outperforms the greedy model.
-On average the greedy model is not too bad, but there seem to be a lot of cases where the model performs very bad, an even some cases where to model fails to reach the finish line, even after being trained for 50000 episodes.
+On average, the greedy model is nearly as good as the epsilon-greedy.
+However, there seem to be many cases where the greedy model performs very badly, sometimes even failing to reach the finish line.

 ## Lessons Learned